 September 28, 2016 · Real Estate

-Preparing for winter weather doesn’t have to be painful.
-If projects take on a life of their own, or become bigger financial commitments than expected, consider a Home Equity Line of Credit (HELOC), or a Home Equity Loan.
-Both options give you the latitude to pay later, for important fall home fix-ups that are needed right now.
+If your fall home fix-ups exceed your budget, consider getting a Home Equity Line of Credit (HELOC), or a Home Equity Loan.
+Both options give you the latitude to pay later, for important fall fix-ups that are needed right now.